kadena-community/kadena.js/packages/libs/wallet-adapter-metamask-snap/README.md

 pnpm add @kadena/wallet-adapter-metamask-snap
 ```

-## Manual Usage of the Adapter or Detection
+## Manual Usage: Detection and Connect

 If you need lower-level access, the following are also exported:

 - **`SnapAdapter`**: The actual adapter class, in case you want to instantiate
   it manually without relying on the lazy-loading factory.
-- **`detectSnapProvider`**: A standalone function that checks whether the Kadena
+- **`detectSnapProvider`**: A standalone function that checks whether the
-  Snap is available in MetaMask.
+  MetaMask provider is present.
 It returns the provider if found, or `null`
   otherwise.
+Snap installation/enablement is handled during `connect()`.

 ```ts
 import {